> How do I get started?

 > What should I wear to class?

+Participants must use grip socks in class.
+You can bring your own or purchase a pair from us before class (prices range from $15 to $18).
 It is helpful for our instructors if you wear comfortable yet form-fitting exercise clothing.
 It enables the instructor to visually see that you are performing the exercises with proper alignment and form.
 Please don't wear loose or "short" shorts as many of the exercises are done with your legs open and elevated.
-Participants generally exercise with bare feet, or with Pilates/yoga socks.
 Note: DO NOT wear clothing with zippers or sharp objects attached -- this damages the vinyl on our equipment.

 > What if I'm completely new to Pilates?